Logan-010/zed-windows/README.md

 # INFO
 Fork of zed with windows binaries, I was able to build a working copy on my windows machiene and decided to share the love.
 Full fork of zed.
+No code has been modified, this is just a binary for windows since the zed repo does not provide one.
 Linux binaries still not avalible.

 I HAVE ZERO AFFILIATION WITH THE ZED TEAM.

+IN ADDITION because windows is not officially supported, I have no responsability for any bugs or crashes.
+Please submit them to the OFFICIAL zed repo.

 # Building
 BE SURE TO HAVE BOTH `git` AND `cargo` INSTALLED